-A complete and up to date list of all the British Mount Everest Deceased List who have sadly died while climbing on Mount Everest.
+A complete list of all the British climbers who had sadly died while climbing on Mount Everest.

 George Mallory 37 – 8th June 1924 – North East Ridge – Fall

 George Mallory had fallen from the North-East Ridge down to 26,760 ft (8,157 m) on the North Face.
 His body was found in 1999.

 Andrew Irvine 22 – 8th June 1924 – North East Ridge – Unknown

 Andrew Irvine was on the North East Ridge with George Mallory.
 Because the body of Irvine has never been found no one knows what had happened to him.